 What is your staffing situation like?

 We are mostly volunteers along with help from the Town Staff.

 How does your revenue break down?

-The Creative Coalition's annual budget is approx $50,000.
-In our 1st year of Space to Create we spent about $70,000 in consulting fees for ArtSpace Feasibility and Market studies.
+The Creative Coalition's annual budget is approximately $50,000.
+In our first year of Space to Create we spent about $70,000 in consulting fees for ArtSpace Feasibility and Market studies.
 Funding was provided by the State and a private foundation.
 As Space to Create moves into pre-development and development phases with ArtSpace, the combined budget of the Town and Creative Coalition will grow to accommodate the design and development work.

 Learn more about this project!

 North Fork Valley Creative Coalition website: http://northforkcreative.org